FedCampus/FedKit_demo_paper/plan/what_do_we_have.md

 # What do we have

-Pipelined, user-friendly, customizable ML model deployment (and hopefully benchmarking) on Android (and hopefully iOS) for FL, where the ML models can be changed on the fly, for rapid FL development iteration.
+Pipelined, user-friendly, customizable FL & FA platform for rapid ML model deployment, iteration (and hopefully benchmarking) on Android (→ mobile).

 - Straightforward Android platform FL deployment with any TensorFlow model.
 - Spawning Flower servers on demand using a persistent process.